Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Introduction

-Recently, there has been growing interest in using qudits and tensor networks \cite{Tensor Network} to implement different quantum algorithms.
-Qudits are generalized qubits, with more than 2 basis states, while tensor networks provide an efficient way to represent and manipulate high-dimensional quantum states with low entanglement and calculate quickly with them in classical computers \cite{Multigrid} \cite{Navier}.
+Recently, there has been growing interest in using qudits \cite{Qudits} and tensor networks \cite{Tensor_Network,ORUS2014117} to implement different quantum algorithms.
+Qudits are generalized qubits with more than 2 basis states.
+Tensor networks are classical representations of tensor algebra equations, providing an efficient way to represent and manipulate certain types of high-dimensional systems, such as quantum states with low entanglement \cite{TNQML}, or compressing machine learning models \cite{TNML,MLComp}, enabling quick computations with classical computers \cite{Multigrid,Navier,Survey_TN_Appl}.
+The tensor networks framework is also applied to circuit simulation~\cite{TN_for_QC}, applying tensor compression, but it scales exponentially with respect to the entanglement.
+Moreover, if it is applied directly without other optimizations adapted specifically to the circuit simulated, the amount of resources can scale even more, making it even slower than the statevector simulation.

-In this paper, we propose a novel approach for solving linear equations using qudits and tensor networks.
-We demonstrate how this approach can be used to efficiently solve linear systems with a large number of variables, and we compare the performance of our approach with existing quantum and classical methods.
-Our results show that our approach can achieve a promising performance in computational efficiency for solving linear equations and simulate the HHL process without quantum noise.